Janus v. AFSCME: Subsequent developments

 Public-sector union officials predicted that they would lose 10 to 30 percent of their members and tens of millions of dollars in revenue in the states that would be affected.
 The nation's two largest public sector unions lost the vast majority of agency-fee payers after the ruling.
-American Federation of State, County and Municipal Employees went from 112,233 agency-fee payers to 2,215 (a 98% decline) while Service Employees International Union went from 104,501 to 5,812 (94%), as per 2018 filings.
-However, there was little change in numbers of dues-paying members, and AFSCME retained 94% of members and agency-fee payers.
+American Federation of State, County and Municipal Employees went from 112,233 nonmember agency-fee payers to 2,215 (a 98% decline) while Service Employees International Union went from 104,501 to 5,812 (94%), as per 2018 filings.
+However, there was little change in the numbers of dues-paying members; AFSCME retained 94% of its members.

-Following the Supreme Court ruling, Mark Janus left his job with the state of Illinois to join the Illinois Policy Institute, a conservative think tank that funded his case.
+Following the Supreme Court ruling, Mark Janus left his job with the state of Illinois to join the Liberty Justice Center, a libertarian public policy law firm that funded his case.

 Professionals in other fields have raised legal challenges to mandatory dues.
 For example, attorneys in Wisconsin have challenged the "integrated bar" requirement in their state, which (like more than half of US states) requires all practicing attorneys to be dues-paying members of the state bar association, under the same reasoning as Janus.
 The case, Jarchow v.
 State Bar of Wisconsin, was initially dismissed by the Western District Court of Wisconsin.
 The 7th Circuit Court of Appeals upheld the District Court's decisions and the plaintiffs subsequently appealed this case to the Supreme Court, where their writ of certiorari was denied on June 1, 2020, over the dissents of Justices Thomas and Gorsuch.